dart-lang/site-www/src/content/guides/language/sound-problems.md

 ### Conflicting Superinterfaces

-A class which `implements` more than one superinterface must be able to implement valid overrides for every member.
+A class which `implements` more than one superinterface must be able to implement valid overrides for every member of every superinterface.
 Each member with a given name requires compatible signatures across the superinterfaces.

 Superinterfaces must not include conflicting generics.
-A class cannot implement both `C<A>` and `C<B>`, including indirect superinterfaces.
+A class can't implement both `C<A>` and `C<B>`, including indirect superinterfaces.

 #### Example

 In the following code,
-class `C` will have conflicting generic interfaces and it will be impossible to define valide overrides for some members.
+class `C` has conflicting generic interfaces.
+Definitions of valid overrides for some members would be impossible.

 <?code-excerpt "TODO"?>
 ```dart tag=fails-sa